 “I’m an advocate for women and passionate about civic engagement,” says Wild Merl, who knew her mentor, Thomas Cook, felt the same way.
 “I asked him, ‘If we can get approval to do a co-op around creating this platform, would you sponsor it?’
 He was in the middle of doing an IPO but still said, ‘Yes, of course.’”

 Cook—vice president of strategic alliances and development for pharmaceutical company TYME, Inc. and CEO of public relations and marketing firm Thomas Cook & Associates—partnered with Wild Merl to launch WomenVotes.org in February.
-In just five months, the platform has attracted more than 1,600 Twitter followers and the attention of national organizations such as Ellevate Network, the National Association for Female Executives, Vital Voices, and the The Women’s Debate.
+In just five months, the platform has attracted more than 1,600 Twitter followers and the attention of national organizations such as Ellevate Network, the National Association for Female Executives, and Vital Voices.

 Through the project, Wild Merl and Cook were introduced to Monique Morrow, chief technology officer of New Frontiers Development and Engineering at computer networking company Cisco.
 Morrow is an editor of “The Internet of Women,” a book scheduled to publish in late July featuring a compilation of personal narratives and case studies supporting women in technology, and asked Wild Merl for a contribution.